saintleocom/git-and-github-fundamentals-thallada22/testing.md

-# Features that I learned about
+# :wave: Ramakrishna Thallada

+ I learned about Fork which is used when you want to contribute to someone else’s project Repositories contains all of your project’s files and revision history

+## Introduction

-## Forks
+## Hobbies
-fork is the another way to aquire some one's repository into our dashboard in order to implement our ideas.
+Listing to music
+Travelling
+swimming in free time

-## Settings
+## Interst towards learning
-Transferring ownership to others. step 1- click on tranfer --> search for new owner. step 2- re-enter repository name as display to conform.
+Looking forward to learn more basics about database and Github.

+## Like to see more off:
+More hands-on on activities which involves Git and GitHub